mikaelbr/gulp-gitshasuffix/README.md

 E.g. Use instead of having timestamps on compiled files to avoid caching (versioning).

+Whereas [gulp-rev](https://github.com/sindresorhus/gulp-rev) sets a hash based on content, this uses the sha hash from the latest git commit.

 First, install `gulp-gitshasuffix` as a development dependency:

 ```shell